rsdoiel/antenna/journalism.md

 date: 2025-08-13, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Aug.
+13 at 1:17 p.m.</em>
 The Trump administration must restore over a third of the research grants it froze from UCLA, a federal judge ordered Tuesday.
-Rita F. Lin, a California district court judge, issued a preliminary injunction in June in response to a lawsuit filed by UC researchers which contested the legality of the National Science Foundation cutting 114 UC research grants on the basis of alleged diversity, equity and inclusion violations.

 <br>